I Bought a Flat Guitar Tutor

-"I Bought a Flat Guitar Tutor" is a song by 10cc appearing on their 1977 album, Deceptive Bends.
+"I Bought a Flat Guitar Tutor" is a song by the British rock band 10cc appearing on their fifth studio album, Deceptive Bends (1977).

 The song is quite short and often thought of as a novelty piece amongst fans.
 The lyrics to the song are all puns for musical terminology.
-Whenever Eric Stewart sings the name of a chord the chord is played as part of the music to the song.
-The chart below attempts to explain the complex idea.
+Whenever Eric Stewart sings the name of a chord, that chord is played as part of the music to the song.
+The chart below attempts to explain this idea.